Towson Car Accident Attorney

 - Baltimore County

 We cannot ignore what the statistics are saying about road safety in Maryland.
 Instead, we need to acknowledge the real dangers that are always present so we can prepare better for anything that could happen.
 Knowing the number of a Towson car accident attorney is also smart because you can never be sure when you will need to make that call.

 A recent study conducted by Bankrate places Maryland as the third worst state in the country for driving.

-Dangerous Roads and Intersections for Baltimore Drivers
+Dangerous Roads and Intersections for Baltimore County Drivers

-Certain spots in Baltimore, Towson, and other Baltimore County locales are more dangerous for motorists than others.
+Certain spots in Towson, Baltimore, and other Baltimore County locales are more dangerous for motorists than others.
 Driving carefully is always a must but be even more cautious while using certain roads in Baltimore County.

 - The Jones Falls Expressway is one road that drivers must always approach extra cautiously.
 Because of the road’s unusual design, it is easy to misjudge a turn and crash into a structure or vehicle nearby.
 Rush hour can heighten the risk of using the Jones Falls Expressway as it is easier to rear-end a vehicle with everyone clustered closely together.

 - Washington Boulevard is another road with a bad reputation among Baltimore County drivers.
 It is especially tricky to navigate if you need to use the intersection connected to South Monroe Street.